Content Map Terms

 The vaccine can be used two ways:

-The vaccine is given before getting exposed to the virus to help protect against mpox.
+The vaccine is given before you are exposed to the virus.
+This helps protect you and reduce your risk of getting mpox.
 This is called Pre-Exposure Prophylaxis.

-After exposure to the monkeypox virus, before you have symptoms
+After exposure to mpox, before you have symptoms

-The vaccine is given after being exposed to prevent illness or severe outcomes.
+The vaccine is given after being exposed to the virus.
+This prevents illness or severe outcomes.
 This is called Post-Exposure Prophylaxis.

 For more information about who is eligible to get a vaccine and how to book an appointment, visit: